 Regardless of the reason for your child’s dysphagia, it’s important to know that expert diagnosis and treatment is available from the Division of Otolaryngology – Head and Neck Surgery at Cooper University Health Care.
 Our ear, nose, and throat (ENT) specialists and speech-language pathologists work together to provide comprehensive, age-appropriate care for children with swallowing problems.

 Why Choose Cooper to Treat Dysphagia in Children

 Effectively treating dysphagia in children often requires a team of healthcare providers who specialize in feeding and swallowing issues.
-As South Jersey’s only tertiary-care, academic medical center, Cooper University Health Care is home to an array of highly trained experts, including:
+As South Jersey’s only tertiary-care, academic health system, Cooper University Health Care is home to an array of highly trained experts, including: